 null is inserted instead.

-inputCollection value is empty then an empty array is propagated as
+inputCollection value is empty, an empty array is propagated as

 Interrupting and non-interrupting boundary events can be attached to a multi-instance activity.

-When an interrupting boundary event is triggered then the multi-instance body and all active instances are terminated.
+When an interrupting boundary event is triggered, the multi-instance body and all active instances are terminated.
 The

 outputCollection variable is not propagated to the parent scope (i.e. no partial output).

-When an non-interrupting boundary event is triggered then the instances are not affected.
-The activities at the outgoing path have no access to the local variables since they are bounded to the multi-instance activity.
+When a non-interrupting boundary event is triggered, the instances are not affected.
+The activities at the outgoing path have no access to the local variables since they are bound to the multi-instance activity.